henry2004y/VisAnaJulia/README.md

 See [here](docs/src/man/guide.md) for some development thoughts.
 In the future, each part will become a standalone package, and VisAna will only be a container.

+## Known Issues

+* Currently Julia does not have a clear way of letting one unregistered package depend on another unregistered package without first adding the other package manually.
+See the [issue](https://github.com/JuliaLang/Pkg.jl/issues/492) for details.

 ## Author